ART MILL STUDIOS

 - FAQ’s: Please review our Frequently Asked Questions below to determine if the Mill Studios are the right fit for you.

 - TOURS: Tours for artists can be scheduled.
 Email us at arts (at) orangecountync.gov to set up a time.

 - APPLICATION: We are currently accepting applications through Sunday, July 12 with a target move-in date of August 1.
 Priority will be given to artists of color.
 The application must be submitted through our online portal here.

 - LEASE: Accepted artists will be required to sign a one-year lease with the Orange County Arts Commission and agree to a background check.

 Q: What is the rent?

-A: Rental rates start at $200 for a shared space.
+A: Rental rates start at $275 for a single space.
 See specific rates on the map below.

 Q: What are the rental terms?